Plain English Summary

 During the study period they will be seen at home twice by a researcher who will check blood pressure and safety bloods.
 Should there be concerns with any possible side effects of the medication they will either have their study medication reduced to 2mg (if they previously tolerated that dose) or study medication will be stopped though they will be encouraged to attend for the planned 15 week end of trial visit.

-The primary outcome measure will be the change in Anterio-Posterior (AP) sway between perindopril and placebo groups as measured at baseline and end of 15 weeks treatment.
+Anterio-Posterior (AP) sway measured at baseline and 15 weeks

 Secondary outcome measures

-2. Dynamic postural stability: To determine if there is change in Limits of Stability (LOS) after 15 weeks of treatment with perindopril compared to placebo
+2. Dynamic postural stability: change in Limits of Stability (LOS) after 15 weeks

-3. Quadriceps strength: To determine if there is a change in sometric Quadriceps Maximum Voluntary Contraction strength (QMVC) after 15 weeks of treatment with perindopril compared to placebo
+3. Quadriceps strength: change in sometric Quadriceps Maximum Voluntary Contraction strength (QMVC) after 15 weeks

-4 Falls: To determine if there is any difference in falls rates, between the perindopril and placebo groups.
-This study is not powered to determine this accurately but such information will provide important safety information as well as providing preliminary data for powering a future study.
+4 Falls rates (this study is not powered to determine this accurately but such information will provide important safety information as well as providing preliminary data for powering a future study)

 5.1.
-To determine if there is a change in the greatest Twitch tension generated in the Quadriceps (TwQ) using magnetic femoral nerve stimulation after 15 weeks of treatment with perindopril compared to placebo.
+Change in the greatest Twitch tension generated in the Quadriceps (TwQ) using magnetic femoral nerve stimulation after 15 weeks

 5.2.
-To determine if there is an improvement in Endurance and fatigue using repeated QMVC after 15 weeks of treatment with perindopril compared to placebo.
+Improvement in endurance and fatigue using repeated QMVC after 15 weeks

 Overall trial start date